txt/se20/docs/proj1.md

 # Project 1

-Goal: partially complete some software that other groups will say "yes, we want to work on that for Project2".
+Goal1: start something that another groups will say "yes, for Project2, we want to finish that".

+Goal2: (much harder) start something  another groups will say "yes, for Project3, we know how to evaluate if that does something better than something else".

 ## Start by Picking  a Project